Civic Gardens

 Events & Activities

-The club sponsors events for the education and enjoyment of our community throughout the year.
+The Sharon Garden Club sponsors events for the education and enjoyment of our community throughout the year.
 Activities offered weekly, monthly, annually or bi-annually include:

-College Scholarships; Daffodil Drive; Garden Therapy for Healthcare Patients; Gardeners' Forum; Spring Plant Sale; Tea Thyme in the Garden; Flower Shows; Garden & House Tours; Monthly Speakers, Floral design at library.
+College Scholarships; Daffodil Drive; Garden Therapy for Healthcare Patients; Gardeners' Forum; Spring Plant Sale; Tea Thyme in the Garden; Flower Shows; Garden & House Tours; Monthly Speakers; Books in Bloom at library.